haskell/core-libraries-committee/guides/no-monadfail-st-inst.md

 # When

-At the very earliest the change may appear in GHC 9.4 (~ Q3 2022), but given that a feature freeze for 9.4 is coming soon, it's more likely to happen in GHC 9.6 (~ Q2 2023).
+At the very earliest the change may appear in GHC 9.4 (~ Q3 2022).

 # How